Day One (From Ashes to New album)

 Day One is the debut studio album by American rock band From Ashes to New.
 The album was released on February 26, 2016.
 A deluxe edition was released on November 18, 2016, which contains the acoustic version of "Lost and Alone" and three new tracks.
-This deluxe edition was exclusively digital, with no Compact Disc or LP Record versions available.
+This deluxe edition was exclusively digital, with no compact disc or LP record versions available.
+It is the only studio album to feature first vocalist Chris Musser, who left the band in March 2017.

 Critical reception

-The album received mixed to positive reviews.
+The album received generally positive reviews.
 In a positive review by RockFeed, reviewer Brian Storm states "Day One features a plethora of larger than life choruses and infectious melodies, something that will likely pay off for them on rock radio." and in another positive review by Randy Shatkowski of Anti-Hero Magazine, he says that "The triple-threat of clean, soaring vocals, in your face rap, and guttural roars makes for a unique combination, even if the individual pieces have been used before.".
 Johnny Guagliardo of KillYourStereo.com says in a mixed review that "Day One seems to follow some (unintended) weird formula, which gives you a good song then a not so good one..." and goes on to say that "They’re recycling everything you heard in 1998, 2003 and then once again in 2007, merely under a new packaging."